 - 1. Well-organized materials in a variety of formats appropriate to student needs. - 2.
 Up-to-date computers that provide access to library databases, the Internet, word processing and spreadsheets programs, etc. - 3.
-Computers for education related programs used by request of the instructor. - 4.
+Computers for education related CD ROM's used by request of the instructor. - 4.
 A web page that provides online access to databases and services. - 5.
 Online request forms for information for off-campus students. - 6.
 Convenient and simple lending procedures. - 7.
 Scheduled library instruction at the request of an instructor or professor. - 8.
-Staff to assist patrons in the location of materials and information. - 9.
-A Reserve shelf for special instruction-related materials. - 10.
-Interlibrary loan available through the Texas State Library System. - 11.
+Online and print indexes to assist patrons in finding materials. - 9.
+Reference staff to assist patrons in the location of materials and information. - 10.
+A Reserve shelf for special instruction-related materials. - 11.
+Interlibrary loan available through the Texas State Library System. - 12.
+Email notices to faculty to inform them of new services. - 13.
 Flyers listing library services and databases, both general and subject related.